 • Encourage community involvement in and support for local tobacco control activities

-• Increase community understanding of the dangers of smoking and chewing tobacco and the links between tobacco and chronic disease
+• Increase community understanding of the dangers of smoking, vaping and chewing tobacco and the links between tobacco and chronic disease

-• Improve knowledge, skills and understanding of the health impacts of smoking and pathways to quitting among workers and community leaders
+• Improve knowledge, skills and understanding of the health impacts of smoking/vaping and pathways to quitting among workers and community leaders

-• Seek to reduce environmental smoke and exposure to passive smoking
+• Seek to reduce environmental smoke/vapour and exposure to passive smoking and vaping

 • Improve access to targeted support to quit through clinical and non-clinical services

-Free, Fresh & Fit is a regional team and service the following communities; Griffith, Lake Cargelligo/Murrin Bridge, Hay, Hillston, Darlington Point, Leeton, Narrandera, Tumut/Brungle, Wagga, Cootamundra, Young, Junee, Finley, Moama, Deniliquin and West Wyalong, Jerilderie, Balranald, Henty, Holbrook, Tumbarumba, Gundagai, Condobolin, Forbes, Grenfell, Cowra, Orange, Bathurst, Oberon, Lithgow, Portland, Mudgee, Gulgong & Dunedoo
+Free, Fresh & Fit is a regional team and service the following communities; Griffith, Lake Cargelligo/Murrin Bridge, Hay, Hillston, Darlington Point, Leeton, Narrandera, Tumut/Brungle, Wagga, Cootamundra, Young, Junee, Finley, Moama, Deniliquin, West Wyalong, Jerilderie, Balranald, Henty, Holbrook, Tumbarumba, Gundagai, Condobolin, Forbes, Grenfell, Cowra, Orange, Bathurst, Oberon, Lithgow, Portland, Mudgee, Gulgong, Dunedoo & Albury

 We run a number of different programs and activities, including: